alexbadiu-insightsinmotion/PBI-Documentation/05 - What content is in a Design Document - Workflow Issues Business Rules.md

 Identify *issues* and resolve them during a project.
 Having their resolution clearly stated is essential for the design and acceptance of the solution.
 Documenting their evolution not only traces the decision process but also can be a useful reference for retrospectives and future projects.

 Document the corporate *business rules*, as filters and calculations are often organization-specific.
 This increases solution acceptance as all stakeholders (e.g., analyst, developer, and tester are using the same algorithms.

-The first issue of this series dealing with the design document covered the General and Scope major sections. <br>
-<<< INSERT LINKEDIN LINK >>>

 This issue deals with the Workflow, Issues, and Business Rules major sections, and the remaining sections will be covered in subsequent issues.